aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 ```
 <

-Specify one or more Substance doubles here...
+Specify one or more Substance as triple here...

-(variable name, concept_id)
+(variable name, concept_id, provenance )
-(variable name, concept_id)
+(variable name, concept_id, provenance)

 >
 ```